Skip to main content

 Boulevard / Forest Heights

-Quiet, walkable, close to downtown but calmer than Normaltown.
+Walkable with close proximity to downtown and lower traffic density but calmer than Normaltown.

-Appeals to those who want tree-lined streets and a peaceful residential atmosphere within minutes of downtown.
+Appeals to those who want tree-lined streets and a lower-density residential environment within minutes of downtown.

 Upper mid-range.
 Similar to Normaltown, with Forest Heights offering slightly more affordability.

-School access highly influences where families choose to live, and many look outside central CCSD zones.
+School access highly influences neighborhood selection, and many look outside central CCSD zones.

 Neighborhood